Wolves Play Cafe's mission is to help create a safe, supportive and fun city for children of Wolverhampton to grow up in.

 We became a Community Interest Company in July 2020 and opened our online shop with Play at Home resources and gifts to help strengthen the organisation and further our investment into accessible play across the city, particularly in this challenging time.
 Our Covid-19 response has included Play at Home Packs Project and outdoor play sessions in parks and community gardens throughout Wolverhampton.

-In May 2021 we made our first new additions to the team since establishing, recruiting to two new Play Explorer roles to support administration and play sessions.
-Reflecting our organisation’s ethos, both Play Explorers, Louise and Marie, are local beneficiaries who attended sessions and are now contributing new expertise to the development of Wolves Play Café while building on skills in early years development and business management.
-Since May 2021 we are also now supported by our community of volunteer Play Tester Families, a team of local beneficiaries who help shape our future activities and direction through evaluation of current and planned sessions and products.
+In May 2021 we made our first new additions to the team since founding, recruiting to two new Play Explorer roles to support administration and play sessions.
+Reflecting our organisation’s ethos, both Play Explorers local beneficiaries who attended sessions and able to contribute new expertise to the development of Wolves Play Café while building skills in early years development and business management.
+In May 2021 we also piloted a community of volunteer Play Tester Families, a team of local beneficiaries who help shape our future activities and direction through evaluation of current and planned sessions and products.

 If you have any ideas or would like to support and help build the organisation in any way please get in touch, we'd love to talk to you!